 Now there remain two more clutter archetypes: 1) the frugal type who holds onto any object that they spent money on or that is perceived to have some financial worth; and 2) the crafty or project type who always has lots of interesting projects going at any one time.
 This project person might have tech clutter.
 This may include things like a few old computers or monitors, lots of old cables, old phones, cameras, and gadgets.
 All kept with the idea that one day you’ll fix that old computer up and use the parts for something.

 One of my sisters is the frugal type, the other is the project type and I’m the practical type.
 My elder sister immediately comes to mind as a crafty, project person.
-When we last visited, her dining room table was covered with glass plates.
+During our last visit, glass plates covered her dining room table.
 She was painting them to make a stained-glass effect.
 Also, she had built a sauna in her guest bedroom, was growing herbs and cooking something in the kitchen.
 Of course, there are always the garden projects with weeding, mulching and pruning to do.

 My younger sister is very frugal.
 Thanks to this quality, she has retired early (at 53).
 She has saved and invested enough to live simply without having to work.
 Some frugal clutter archetypes worry that they won’t have money in the future.
 As a result, they hold onto old items even if they aren’t useful.
 Or they hold onto things that have some perceived value or monetary worth.
 The danger for frugal types is living in a mental state of scarcity and not being able to spend money on new things that would make life more enjoyable.